raphahardt/dannyjck/README.md

 dannyjck
 ========

-Lighgweight and simple framework for PHP5
+Lightweight and simple framework for PHP5